Dug-F/ExploreSolarSystem/README.md

 [<br>]: #

+We used 2 APIs:
+- [Solar System Open Data](https://api.le-systeme-solaire.net), which provides all of the data on the planetary bodies
+- [Open Notify](http://open-notify.org/), which provides the data on who is currently in space

 [Back to top](#explore-solar-system-project)

 ## How To Use The App

+When the initial screen is loaded, click on any of the planets to show a detail page for that planet, which includes information such as the size and distance as well as lots of information about the planet's moons (if any).
+Alternatively, use tab to navigate around and to show the detail screen for the planet.
+At the bottom of the initial screen, you can see information about how many people are in space right now, what their names are and where they are.

 [Back to top](#explore-solar-system-project)

 ## What I Learned

+Number one is that it is amazing how quickly you can become functional at a basic level with a completely new language/framework in a very short period of time.
+This is a key area where teamwork comes into play as the learning tasks can be subdivided so that whilst any one team member may not have the full picture, as a team we were able to construct an MVP.

+We all learned a lot about the advantages of Next.js vs React.
+At a high level, these were:
+- file-based routing system.
+  - this made it easy to construct a common function to show the planet details, using only the query parameters passed.
+This took some while to figure out, but speed up development considerably, not only avoiding having to write multiple funtions but also in not having to debug multiple functions.
+- data caching was simpler in Next.js than in React - there was a single fetch from the Solar System Open Data api which was cached.
+This improved performance considerably.
+- server side rendering, improving the initial load time of the pages

+One unexpected learning was how much trouble the Solar System Open Data api caused.
+This is a French api and as a consequence, they keys are in French - so they include special characters (e.g. Vénus) and spaces (La Terre).
+This caused issues when passing the keys around (we found that special characters and spaces were often dropped) and with key matching (matching French keys against English).
+This created an inordinate amount of debugging time and with hindsight I think we could have found a better way of approaching it.

 [Back to top](#explore-solar-system-project)